- Language and Grammar Rules

 - Optimizing sentence structure

 Since English is predominantly used as a knowledge dissemination language by high-impact academic journals, ESL authors often face challenges in writing manuscripts for the global audience.
 This hinders the chances of growth in literature and research, despite the subject expertise.
 To imprint their identity as a researcher on the global map, researchers often choose to write manuscripts in their native language and translate it to English.
 However, this tricky language demands strict adherence to its standard format, style, and other linguistic requirements.
-Our next webinar in collaboration with Ulatus will help authors produce clear, accurate, factually correct, and polished manuscripts.
-We will discuss some common examples illustrating context-specific usage of English language along with accurate grammar, tone, and style requirements.
+This webinar conducted in collaboration with Ulatus will help authors produce clear, accurate, factually correct, and polished manuscripts.

 Researchers will improve their understanding of the following: